danchoi/soywiki/README.markdown

 Vim.
 It takes full advantage of Vim's split windows.
 You can have SoyWiki open in multiple Vim windows, and draft an essay or paper in another.
 Use SoyWiki with a large monitor, and you'll have your paper, essay, book, or screenplay written in no time.

 You don't need to shell out $45 for [Scrivener][scriv], especially if you care less about eye candy and more about getting your ideas organized and your writing done.
+SoyWiki is free and open source.

 [scriv]:http://www.literatureandlatte.com/scrivener.php